-Who can not do pressotherapy?
+Who cannot do pressotherapy?

 - People who have suffered a recent injury in the area to be treated.